HPC Environment

 The Guix-Science channel contains scientific software that is too specific to be included in Guix.

-Since the Guix-HPC non-free channel depends on all the above mentioned channels, it can be a good starting point, provided that you don't mind having access to non-free software.
+Since the Guix-Science-nonfree channel depends on the Guix-Science channel, it can be a good starting point, provided that you don't mind having access to non-free software.

 In this case, the following channels.scm file could be used: